ucsb-cs156/w22/_lab/jpa03.md

 ## Also set up the GitHub Actions secrets

-In the file `docs/github-actions-secrets.md` there are instructions for configuring GitHub Actions so that it runs the tests for both the JavaScript and Java code in the repo.
+In the file `docs/github-actions.md` there are instructions for configuring GitHub Actions so that it runs the tests for both the JavaScript and Java code in the repo.

 You should follow these instructions to get the CI/CD pipeline set up so that you have a green check, and not a red X, on the main branch of your repo.

-## Reminder about running your webapp on `localhost`
+## Reminder about running your web app on `localhost`

-To get a spring boot app running on `localhost`, generally we need to do the following:
+To get this demo app running on `localhost`, we need to do the following:

 * Do the OAuth Configuration steps linked to from the README to get a client-id and client-secret and put them in your `.env` file
-* Also add your own UCSB email address after `phtcon@ucsb.edu`, and your mentor's email (see <https://ucsb-cs156.github.io/w22/info/teams/>) separated by commas (no spaces) like this:
+* Add your own UCSB email address after `phtcon@ucsb.edu`, and your mentor's email (see <https://ucsb-cs156.github.io/w22/info/teams/>) separated by commas (no spaces) like this:

   ```
   ADMIN_EMAILS=phtcon@ucsb.edu,mentorsemail@ucsb.edu,youremail@ucsb.edu